pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

 Depending on how you [Deploy Your Server Profile](../how-to/containerAnatomy.md), it will be pulled or mounted into `/opt/in` on the container and used to stage your deployment.

-The following are the server profile structures for each of our products with some example usages.
-To help with an example of the basics, see the [pingidentity-server-profiles/getting-started](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started) examples.
+The following locations are the server profile structures for each of our products with example usage.
+For help with an example of the basics, see the
+[pingidentity-server-profiles/getting-started](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started) examples.

 !!! note "Ignore `.sec` directories in examples"
-    For the getting-started profile examples, you should not use the practice of the `.sec` directory when providing passwords to your containers.
-These are intended for demonstration purposes.
+    In the getting-started profile examples, you should not use the `.sec` directory when providing passwords to your containers.
+These examples are only intended for demonstration purposes.
 Instead, set an environment variable with your secrets or orchestration later:

     ```shell
       PING_IDENTITY_PASSWORD="secret"